metabase/metabase/docs/questions/sharing/public-links.md

 ## Enable sharing on your saved question or dashboard

-Once [public sharing](#enable-sharing-on-your-saved-question-or-dashboard) is enabled for your Metabase, you'll find the **Sharing icon** on saved questions and dashboards (it looks like an arrow pointing up and to the right).
-The sharing icon is located on the bottom right corner of a question, or the top right corner of a dashboard.
+Once [public sharing](#enable-sharing-on-your-saved-question-or-dashboard) is enabled for your Metabase, you'll find the **Sharing and embedding icon** on saved questions and dashboards (it looks like a box with an arrow pointing to the upper right).

+You can find the **Sharing and embedding icon** icon at the bottom right corner of a question, or the top right corner of a dashboard.

-To generate the sharing link for a question or dashboard, click on the sharing icon to bring up the sharing settings modal, then click on the toggle.
+To enable public sharing on a question or dashboard, click on the **Sharing and embedding icon** icon to bring up the sharing settings modal, then click on the toggle.

 ![Enable sharing](../images/enable-links.png)